microsoft/typespec/packages/website/versioned_docs/version-latest/extending-cadl/emitters-basics.md

 Sometimes you might want to get access to a known Cadl type in the type graph, for example a model that you have defined in your library.

-A helper is provided on the program to do that.
+An helper is provided on the program to do that.

 ```ts
 program.resolveTypeReference(reference: string): Type | undefined;